Derrick Luckassen: Loan to Kasımpaşa

 On 11 January 2021, due to a lack of playing time Luckassen ended his loan at Anderlecht, and moved to Turkish club, Kasımpaşa, on loan until the end of June.

 Loan to Fatih Karagümrük

 On 9 June 2021, he returned to Turkey on a new loan, joining Fatih Karagümrük.

+Maccabi Tel Aviv

+Luckassen was signed by Israeli Premier League club Maccabi Tel Aviv in the summer of 2022 and played for the club through the 2023–24 season, helping the club win the league title as well as the Toto Cup that season.

 Pafos

-On 20 July 2024, Cypriot club Pafos announced the signing of Luckassen from Maccabi Tel Aviv.
+On 20 July 2024, Cypriot First Division club Pafos announced the signing of Luckassen from Maccabi Tel Aviv.
 He was part of the Pafos side that won the club's first Cypriot league title during the 2024–25 season.

-On 5 November 2025, Luckassen helped Pafos to their first ever win in the Champions League proper as they stunned La Liga side Villarreal.
+On 5 November 2025, Luckassen helped Pafos to their first ever win in the UEFA Champions League proper as they stunned La Liga side Villarreal.
 Luckassen scored the historic winner with a header following a corner from winger Ken Sema.

+Red Star Belgrade

+On 24 July 2026, Serbian club Red Star Belgrade signed Luckassen.

 International career

 Luckassen was born in the Netherlands to parents of Ghanaian descent, and has represented the Netherlands at youth level.

+In March 2026, Luckassen was called up by Ghana for their friendly matches against Austria and Germany.

+Luckassen was named in the Ghana squad for the 2026 FIFA World Cup on 2 June 2026 after being called up as a replacement for the injured Alexander Djiku.
+Later that month, on 27 June, he scored his first international goal in a 2–1 defeat against Croatia on his World Cup debut.

+Personal life

+Luckassen is the brother of Kevin Brobbey, who like Derrick, started his professional career at AZ Alkmaar.
+Brian Brobbey is his half-brother.